Mubarak Ahmad Khan: Career

-Scientific career
+Works

-Mubarak Ahmad Khan works on environmental science, material science, health care, agriculture and biological science.
+Khan works on environmental science, material science, health care, agriculture and biological science.
 He is working on sustainable material and also working on nano-technology.
-He has invented biodegradable polybag (Sonali Bag) from jute fibre to remove plastic pollution.
-He work on deafferents type of composite materials, in this continuing he has invented Jute Reinforcement Corrugated Sheet (Commercial name is Jutin).
-He used to mix jute with polymer for the making of Jutin.
-He invented an advanced wound dressing material from cow bone, biodegradable PPE from jute with chitosan, biodegradable sanitary napkin from jute based superabsorbent, Natural Dye Sensitized Solar Cell l.
+He invented biodegradable polybag (Sonali Bag) from jute fiber to remove plastic pollution.
+He worked on different types of composite materials, invented Jute Reinforcement Corrugated Sheet (Commercial name: Jutin) by mixing jute with polymer.
+He invented an advanced wound dressing material from cow bone, biodegradable PPE from jute with chitosan, biodegradable sanitary napkin from jute based superabsorbent, Natural Dye Sensitized Solar Cell.
 He has invented natural plant growth promoter from prawn shell, liquate biofertilizer from textile effluent, etc. In 2016 he created non-harmful proteins as an alternative to harmful formalin for human body.
 He also invented numerous essential things with jute.

 Biodegradable polybag (Sonali Bag)

 The Sonali Bag is a cellulose-based biodegradable bioplastic alternative to plastic bags, particularly polythene bags.
 The cellulose used in Sonali Bags is extracted from jute, a major vegetable fiber crop grown across the globe.
-"Sonali Bag" was named by Bangladesh Honorable Prime Minister Sheikh Hasina in 2017.
+"Sonali Bag" was named by Bangladesh Prime Minister Sheikh Hasina in 2017.
 The Sonali Bag (biopolymer) is made of natural ingredients like jute based cellulose, binder (a natural polymer), and vegetable color.
-This is a biopolymer without any plastic.
-So, the preparation method and instrument of the biopolymer is different then that traditional plastic.
+The preparation method and instrument of the biopolymer is different then that traditional plastic.

-Positive effect on environment of sonali bag
+Positive effect on environment of Sonali Bag

 Polyolefins like polyethylene and polypropylene are hydrocarbon hydrophobic polymers, resistant to peroxidation, biodegradation, highly resistant to hydrolysis, which is their main attribute in packaging, and not biodegradable.
 Nowadays their use has to be restricted and banned because they are not totally recyclable, biodegradable, compostable and eco-friendly so they pose serious ecological problems, toxic substance, contaminated foods and biological substance and serious health hazard and diseases.